Coppernic/coppernic.github.io/docs/sdk/barcode/manager.md

 intent.setPackage(OsHelper.getSystemServicePackage(context));
 ```

-## Remap a physical button to barcode reading
+## Remap a physical button to trigger barcode reading

 In Android settings application, go to remap key & shortcuts (may change on different devices), then remap a key to SCAN or Barcode Scan
  (device dependent).